A compiled and categorised list of Cover4Cycles most frequently asked questions

 There are two ways you can pay for your bicycle insurance:

-• Pay in Full
+• Pay in Full (available for all policies)

 You can use any UK debit or credit card, including American Express, to pay the full annual premium upfront.

-• Monthly Instalments (available for policies over £120)
+• Monthly Instalments (available for some policies*)

 Alternatively, you can spread the cost by opting for monthly payments through our finance partner, Premium Credit.

-You’ll pay a deposit to Cover4Cycles, and the remaining balance will be collected monthly by Premium Credit with the first instalment taken one month after your policy start date.
+You’ll pay a deposit to Cover4Cycles and the remaining balance will be collected monthly by Premium Credit with the first instalment taken one month after your policy start date.

 Unfortunately, we’re unable to offer insurance to non-UK residents.
 This includes residents of the Isle of Man and the Channel Islands.